Racism in America: Now That We Can No Longer Ignore It, What Should We Do?

 After World War ll, Germany took collective action to “rid German and Austrian society, culture, press, economy, judiciary, and politics of the National Socialist ideology.”
 It was called denazification.

-But not only did we fail to root out white supremacists, they've become stronger, more organized and more politically connected.
+But not only did we fail to root out white supremacists, they’ve become more robust, more organized, and more politically connected.

 Preserving the Confederacy

-When I was retained by The Defense Commissary Agency to advise on their digital marketing strategy, I traveled to their headquarters at Fort Lee in Virginia.
+When The Defense Commissary Agency retained me to advise on their digital marketing strategy, I traveled to their headquarters at Fort Lee in Virginia.

 Robert E. Lee (Jan 19, 1807 – Oct 12, 1870) was a Confederate general.

-General Robert E. Lee commanded the Confederate Army during the American Civil War in defense of slavery.
-He committed treason and there’s a military base named after him.
+General Robert E. Lee commanded the Confederate Army during the American Civil War to defend slavery.
+He committed treason, and there’s a military base named after him.

-Instead of a National Garden of American Heroes, why not haul all the statues of those who perpetrated slavery and establish a National Garden of American Slave Owners, so can accurately preserve history?
+Instead of a National Garden of American Heroes, why not haul all the statues of those who perpetrated slavery and establish a National Garden of American Slave Owners so they can accurately preserve history?

 National Garden of American Slave Owners- Proposed Exhibit Format

-If we had a national museum to slave ownership, we could collect the facts and exhibit these statues alongside relevant information such as:
+If we had a national museum on slave ownership, we could collect the facts and exhibit these statues alongside relevant information such as:

 • How many slaves they owned